softwerkskammer/Agora-Wiki/socrates2014/info-fur-sponsoren.md

 - You may send us a short video sequence (20 sec. max.) which we'll show at the beginning of our conference.
 - Plus all the benefits of the Basic-package, and ...
     - ... we allocate 3 tickets for you
     - ... the printed logo may be of size A2.
-The print-out must be provided by you.

 ### Premium
 - All the benefits of the Comfort-package, and ...
     - ... we allocate 5 tickets for you
     - ... the duration of your video can be 40 seconds.
     - ... the printed logo may be of size A1.
-The print-out must be provided by you.
+Alternatively you can place a single [Roll-Up](http://grafika.sk/mods/clanek_image.php?action=bimg&id=5535) into the plenum room of the conference instead of a printed logo.

 If you are interested in sponsoring, please contact Joachim Schirrmacher